 Final Thoughts – You Can Reduce Your Antibodies!

 If you have a genetic predisposition, close relatives with Hashimoto’s, and/or symptoms, consider starting by getting your thyroid antibodies tested.
-(Better yet, get the full thyroid panel.)
+(Better yet, order a full thyroid panel.)

-Bump up your Vitamin D, remove fluoride, evaluate the non-thyroid related medications you take that may be affecting your thyroid, and look around to clean up your environment from endocrine disruptors.
+Bump up your vitamin D, evaluate the non-thyroid related medications you take that may be affecting your thyroid, and look around to clean up your environment from endocrine disruptors.

 Take one step at a time.
 The good news?
 Many of these steps will make you feel better very quickly!